 - 1 (or more) Tbsp fresh cilantro (as a garnish)

 Honestly, using the recipe as it reads, was too much for the sensitive taste buds of my eight year old daughter.
-Adding some yogurt helped tame the heat for my husband, but for those that love spice like me, this is a great meal that is healthy and hearty.
+Adding some Greek yogurt on the plate at the end helped tame the heat for my husband, but for those that love spice like me, this is a great meal that is healthy and hearty.